 \subsection{Model Inspection}

-Due to the simple architecture of the signal-processing part of the model, it is straight forward to inspect the contribution of the individual modules to the final bandwidth extension.
-In particular, since the mixing or post-filtering layers are linear, the second bypass signal $y_{32}(t)$ and the output signal $y_{48}(t)$ can be decomposed as a sum of signals stemming from the previous bypass channel and the output channels of the AdaShape and NonLin modules.
+Due to the simple architecture of the signal-processing part of the model, it is straightforward to inspect the contribution of the individual modules to the final bandwidth extension.
+In particular, since the mixing of the extension layers is linear, the second bypass signal $y_{32}(t)$ and the output signal $y_{48}(t)$ can be decomposed as a sum of signals stemming from the previous bypass channel and the output channels of the AdaShape and NonLin modules.

 Spectrograms of these contributions are displayed in Figure \ref{fig:example}.
-In the first stage, unvoiced signal parts are primarily extended by the AdaShape module while voiced signal parts are extended by the non-linearity.
+It shows that in the first stage, unvoiced signal parts are primarily extended by the AdaShape module while voiced signal parts are mostly extended by the non-linearity.
 In the second stage, the SWB to FB extension is primarily constructed from the AdaShape output and from imaging remaining from the short FIR interpolation filters.

 This analysis shows the usefulness of the dual approach of combining these two extension.
 It also suggests the second NonLin module could likely be omitted without loss of quality which would result in a small complexity saving.
 While no formal listening test was carried out on this matter, the authors observed by informal (blind) listening that omitting either the non-linearity or the AdaShape module from the model results in audible degradation of the extended signal.